 The dinosaur eggs were seriously a cool project and so easy.
 With just a few simple ingredients and a few toy dinosaurs, I was able to create semi-hard dinosaur eggs for Zach to break open.
 He thought this was awesome.
 I highly suggest checking it out at Hip2Save.
 The recipe she provides gave enough for me to be able to make 6 eggs.

 I also bought a set of two geodes because Zach had never seen them before and I think they’re really neat.
 I figured this would be a great opportunity to show him something cool.
 And he loved watching me try to crack it open.
 Dad eventually had to step in because I just wasn’t hitting them hard enough!

 I also left in there a few of his sandbox shovels, paint brushes, and this cool set of dinosaur molds.

 There was also a really cool idea I saw for a dinosaur egg hunt.
-Kind of like an Easter egg hunt, but way more fun because…dinosaurs.
-We didn’t end up doing this, because our wooded area was a little overgrown and the mosquitos were already pretty bad.
+Kind of like an Easter egg hunt, but way more fun because…well, dinosaurs.
+We didn’t end up doing this, because our wooded area was a little overgrown and the mosquitoes were already pretty bad.
 Plus, Zach’s currently in a “fear of bugs” stage, so we just skipped this one.
 But I loved the simplicity and fun of the idea.

 What is a party without great food?
 For our parties, we generally do basic cookout stuff, as Zach’s birthday is usually during warm enough weather and coincides with the first picnic of the year.